AaronSadlerUK/Our.Umbraco.UmbNav/README.md

 - Add custom CSS classes to each menu item in the backoffice
 - Display the property editor as full width in the back office (Hide the label)
 - Add an image to a menu item
-- TagHelper for Umbraco V9
+- TagHelper
 - GetLinkHtml extension for Umbraco V8 and V9
 - Add label items

 ### Installation

-UmbNav is available from [Our Umbraco (V8 only)](https://our.umbraco.com/packages/backoffice-extensions/umbnav), [NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), or as a manual download directly from GitHub.
+UmbNav is available from [NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), or as a manual download directly from GitHub.

+**The deprecation of using Ids between V1 and V2 is a breaking change, so if you are using Ids then you will required to rebuild your menu after upgrading**

 #### NuGet package repository
 To [install UI from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), run the following command in your instance of Visual Studio.